slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The greatest revenge is success.' -- Frank Sinatra*

 <!--
+> *'Waiting is painful.
+Forgetting is painful.
+But not knowing which to do is the worst kind of suffering.' -- Paulo Coelho*

 In order to come back you have to go away.

 if you didnt quit anything you woud be still playing with toddlers